 Reverence for nature pervades Japanese gardens, tranquil retreats designed as a series of idealized landscapes.
 Overlooks such as footbridges and pavilions are interspersed with trees, shrubs, rocks, and watercourses, all artfully placed to prompt visitors to pause and contemplate.
 Here are some of the West's best.

-Portland Islands of stones dot a "sea" of sand raked to suggest rippling water in one of the five distinct subgardens that make up this 5.5-acre park in southwest Portland.
+Islands of stones dot a "sea" of sand raked to suggest rippling water in one of the five distinct subgardens that make up this 5.5-acre park, Portland Japanese Garden, in southwest Portland.
 In the nearby Stroll Garden, real water winds through a streambed bordered by lush vegetation, with a new vista at each twist of the path.
 (503) 223-1321, japanesegarden.com.

 Photography courtesy of Plane777/Wikipedia

 This article was first published in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.